28th October 2019

 Experts predict that the housing market will face some challenging times in the months ahead as the number of sales continue to fall.
 With the average house now taking over 19 weeks to sell, the outlook may appear disheartening if you want to sell.

-There are still buyers out there, searching for their next home from a smaller pool of properties, and Kerry Dundas, residential conveyancing solicitor and expert with Myers & Co Solicitors in Stoke-on-Trent, offers some advice on selling your home in a flat market.
+There are still buyers out there, searching for their next home from a smaller pool of properties.
+Our residential conveyancing solicitors and experts with Myers & Co Solicitors in Stoke-on-Trent, offers some advice on selling your home in a flat market.

 Market data suggests that overall house prices are slipping.
 There are strong regional and local variations, so it pays to research the sale price your home may realistically expect to achieve.